nauhc/hyppersteer/README.md

 ### Quick Start

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how to set up your project locally.
-To get a local copy up and running follow these simple example steps.
-After installing all dependencies (root directory by default):
+To get a local copy up and running follow these simple example steps, after installing all dependencies (root directory by default):

 ```
-cd ./backend/
+cd backend/
 python3 api.py
 ```